 The ceiling in this unit is covered with a padded vinyl ceiling headliner.
-The recommended cleaning instructions are to use a soft cloth and a mild detergent.
+It is cleaned by wiping gently with a soft cloth and a mild detergent.
+DO NOT saturate the material, and wipe it dry when finished cleaning with a soft, dry cloth.